RanchoNRuva/NvChad/README.md

 # Features

-- File navigation with Nvimtree
+- File navigation with nvim-tree
 - Using plugins that are mouse friendly
-- beautiful themes
+- Beautiful themes
-- managing tabs , buffers with bufferline
+- Manageable tabs and buffers thanks to bufferline
-- autosave
+- Autosave capabilities
-- icons on nvimtree , telescope , bufferline/statusline and almost everywhere! with nvim-web-devicons
+- Sweet icons everywhere thanks to nvim-web-devicons
-- minimal status line ( galaxyline)
+- Basic statusline (Lualine)
 - gitsigns (colored bars for git in my config)
-- using nvim-lsp
+- Native LSP (Language Server Protocol) capabilities thanks to nvim-lsp
-- nvim-lspconfig for nvim-lps configuration
+- nvim-lspconfig for nvim-lsp configuration
 - lspInstall for installing lsp servers easily.
 - nvim-compe for autocompletion
 - lspkind to show pictograms on autocompletion items